TrevorGlascock/Glasscard-flashcards/README.md

 ## **TODO:**
 - Change the bootstrap buttons to align more with my brand colors.
 - Return to this after further exploring backend deployment to make a live demo that isn't read only with a fake API.
+- Once the API part is live, also fix the Github Page's deployment
 - General Feature Additions TBD